 - Ally Invest is the best & cheapest broker to trade long straddles

 - Ally charges just $0.50 per contract

-Did you know out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions for long straddles as well as the best free options trading software?
-See Ally Invest review.
+Out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions to trade the long straddle strategy as well as the best free options trading software.
+Read the Ally Invest Review.

 Long Straddle Option Strategy Definition

 -Buy 1 call (same strike price)

 Note: Long straddles are always traded with the exact same strike price.
 If the long call and the long put are different strike prices, it is considered a long strangle.

 Stock XYZ is trading at $50 a share.

 The net amount spent for this trade is $0.60 ($60), the premium from both long options positions.